 2. Income-Driven Repayment Plans: These plans calculate loan payments based on the borrower’s income and family size, ensuring affordability even during financial hardships.

-By understanding the consequences of arrears and exploring potential solutions available, borrowers can take proactive steps towards resolving their student loan challenges effectively.
+By understanding the consequences of arrears and exploring potential solutions, borrowers can take proactive steps towards effectively resolving their student loan challenges.

 Legal Considerations and Debt Solutions